GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/06.651-660/10.How-tedious-and-Tasteless-the-Hours/docs.md

 ---
+title: |
-title: 660.
-How tedious and Tasteless the Hours
+    660. How tedious and Tasteless the Hours - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 660.
+How tedious and Tasteless the Hours.
+How tedious and tasteless the hours  When Jesus no longer I see!
+Sweet prospects, sweet birds, and sweet flowers  Have all lost their sweetness to me.
+The midsummer sun shines but dim;  The fields strive in vain to look gay;  But when I am happy in Him,  December's as pleasant as May.
+    keywords:  |
-    keywords: Church Hymnal, How tedious and Tasteless the Hours, How tedious and tasteless the hours,
+        Church Hymnal 1941, adventhymnals, advent hymnals, How tedious and Tasteless the Hours, How tedious and tasteless the hours.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 660. HOW TEDIOUS AND TASTELESS THE HOURS
+####  Church Hymnal 1941,

 ```txt
 1.